dart-lang/labs/pkgs/gcloud/README.md

     endpoint: Uri.parse('https://server.example.com/push'));
 ```

-With this subscription all messages will be send to the URL provided in the
+With this subscription all messages will be sent to the URL provided in the
 `endpoint` argument.
 The server needs to acknowledge the reception of the
 message with a `200 OK` reply.